Ran500/cmd/README.md

-# This is for me , boy OK ?
+# This is for me , ok boy ?

 # phpshell
 Command For shell script